ramizwd/wbma-react-project/README.md

 - SwipeablePanel color fix in dark mode.
 - SwipeablePanel input field popping behind navigation header.
 - Messages view crash when a new use update their profile picture and open chat.
+- Like button not working in Single view.